Darkman for Emacs

 5.1.
 Is D-Bus running?

-Use your service manager to verify whether the darkman
+Use your service manager to verify whether the darkman service is running,

-here's an example using systemd
+here's an example using systemd:

 systemctl status dbus